pocketgems/embed-markdown/README.md

     // Example 1 end

 ## Remove Embedded Source Code
-Run `python ./path/to/embed-md.py --remove` to remove all embedded code snippets, leaving only the embed directive.
+Run `embed-markdown --remove` to remove all embedded code snippets, leaving only the embed directive.